Should You Visit Berchtesgaden? 12 Reasons Why You Should

 Maria Gern Chapel

 The most famous church among the three churches I mentioned was built in Konigssee’s Hirschau peninsula.
-It is called the Church of Saint Bartholomew, and it’s the church perched beside a lake that we often see on social media’s travel pages and groups.
+It is called the Church of Saint Bartholomew, and it’s the little church perched beside a lake that we often see on social media’s travel pages and groups about Germany.

 The Church of Saint Bartholomew is also a Roman Catholic pilgrimage church dating back to the 12th century.
 If you visit Berchtesgaden on the Saturday after the 24th of August, you might see pilgrims who have crossed the Berchtesgaden Alps all the way from Maria Alm in Austria.

-Though the Parish Church of St. Sebastian was not built beside a lake, it has a river near it, however.
+Though the Parish Church of St. Sebastian was not built beside a lake, it has a river near it.
 The mountains are also in their backdrop.
 A quick stop at the church is a glimpse into the beautiful German countryside in the alps.

 Rothbach, Berchtesgaden, Germany